blay/blay.se/edgeryders.markdown

 purpose are.
 As well as how to reach and influence them effectively.
-From personal experience I can say that political campaigns around net politics has relied heavily on a few older activists and insiders in the institutions to be able to guide the activity through the bureacratic jungle of european institutions.
+From personal experience I can say that political campaigns around net politics has relied heavily on a few older activists and insiders in the institutions to be able to guide the activity through the bureaucratic jungle of european institutions.

 Political institutions can also have a role in making sure that the space of common concern is open to everyone and that citizens are not only represented by a tech-savvy elite among young people.
-Titley recognizes this: \> In order to ensure full and equal participation of all citizens, special priority should be given to special needs groups.
+Titley recognizes this:

+> In order to ensure full and equal participation of all citizens,
+> special priority should be given to special needs groups.
+This may
-This may involve encouraging more spontaneous and non-traditional forms of youth participation, and creative and innovative activities which are beyond the usual scope of established programmes. \> \> (Titley, 2008)
+> involve encouraging more spontaneous and non-traditional forms of
+> youth participation, and creative and innovative activities which are
+> beyond the usual scope of established programmes.
+>
+> (Titley, 2008)

 This is especially true when political participation rests on the ability to individually locate and build active networks of